CrunchyData/crunchy-katacoda/postgis/projection/projection.md

     26918

 And what is definition of "26918"?
-As we saw in "loading data section \<loading\_data\>", the definition is contained in the `spatial_ref_sys` table.
+The definition is contained in the `spatial_ref_sys` table.
 In fact, **two** definitions are there.
 The "well-known text" (WKT) definition is in the `srtext` column, and there is a second definition in "proj.4" format in the `proj4text` column.

 ``` {.sql}
 SELECT * FROM spatial_ref_sys WHERE srid = 26918;